tk421bsod/maximilian/HOSTING.md

 It'll install almost everything Maximilian needs (python, mariadb, pip, python packages, etc) and set them up.

 Now you're ready to run Maximilian.
 Just run `python3 main.py`.
-If you see an "Invalid syntax" error when starting Maximilian, make sure you're running it on Python 3.8 or above.
-On some older versions of Linux you might need to compile a newer version of Python yourself.
+You can customize behavior using the options below.

-If you get some weird output and can't see it anymore, check the log file.
-It's located in `./logs/maximilian-<date>.log`.
+If needed, log files are located in `./logs/maximilian-<date>.log`.

-# additional command line arguments
+# additional command line options

 To enable special debugging commands through a module called `jishaku` (https://github.com/Gorialis/jishaku), run `main.py` with `--enablejsk`.
 While Jishaku is an invaluable tool for debugging and development, it can be very dangerous.
 If your Discord account is compromised, an attacker can have almost complete access to your computer through Jishaku.